-7.3 Have there been any cases that have highlighted the difficulties of dealing with digital mergers, and how have these been handled?
+7.3 In your view, have any cases highlighted the difficulties of dealing with digital mergers?
+How has the merger authority dealt with such difficulties?

 To our knowledge, there has been to date only two merger cases in Portugal involving the digital economy, Fixe Ads/Custo Justo (Ccent.
 26/2015), between two online platforms for advertisements, sales and auctions, and DH/GLOVO (Ccent.
 61/2021).
-In Fixe Ads/Custo Justo the notification was withdrawn while still in Phase 1, further to the issuance of a draft decision raising anticompetitive concerns and initiating Phase 2.
-In DH/GLOVO the Authority considered that the transaction did not meet the thresholds for mandatory filing.
+In Fixe Ads/Custo Justo, the notification was withdrawn while still in Phase 1, further to the issuance of a draft decision raising anticompetitive concerns and initiating Phase 2.
+In DH/GLOVO, the Authority considered that the transaction did not meet the thresholds for mandatory filing.
 In any case, digital mergers may be caught by merger control rules in Portugal on the basis of the parties' estimated market shares and the Authority's expansive interpretation of the market share threshold.
+Portugal

 Pedro de Gouveia e Melo is a Partner of the EU and Competition Law Department.
 His practice focuses on advising and representing clients in a wide range of industries on all fields of competition law (antitrust investigations, merger control, State Aid, private enforcement and competition compliance), foreign investment control and EU law.
 He has significant experience in cases before the Portuguese Competition Authority and the European Commission, as well as in litigation before the European Court of Justice, the EU General Court and the Portuguese courts.

 Pedro leads Morais Leitão's competition practice in Portuguese-speaking African countries, with extensive experience in advising and representing clients before the Competition Regulatory Authorities of Angola and Mozambique.